scipy/scipy/doc/source/tutorial/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-There are several other functions in the scipy_base package including most of the other functions that are also in MLab that comes with the Numpy package.
+There are several other functions in the scipy_base package including most of the other functions that are also in the Numpy package.
 The reason for duplicating these functions is to allow SciPy to potentially alter their original interface and make it easier for users to know how to get access to functions

     >>> from scipy import *

-New functions which should be mentioned are :obj:`mod(x,y)` which can replace ``x % y`` when it is desired that the result take the sign of *y* instead of *x* .
+Functions which should be mentioned are :obj:`mod(x,y)` which can replace ``x % y`` when it is desired that the result take the sign of *y* instead of *x* .
 Also included is :obj:`fix` which always rounds to the nearest integer towards zero.
 For doing phase processing, the functions :func:`angle`, and :obj:`unwrap` are also useful.
 Also, the :obj:`linspace` and :obj:`logspace` functions return equally spaced samples in a linear or log scale.
-Finally, mention should be made of the new function :obj:`select` which extends the functionality of :obj:`where` to include multiple conditions and multiple choices.
+Finally, it's useful to be aware of the indexing capabilities of Numpy.mention should be made of the new function :obj:`select` which extends the functionality of :obj:`where` to include multiple conditions and multiple choices.
 The calling convention is ``select(condlist,choicelist,default=0).`` :obj:`select` is